rodham/UVexplorer-package/README.md

 # UVexplorer LucidChart Integration

 ## Overview
-- This LucidChart Extension imports network data from a UVexplorer server and generates a configurable network diagram within the LucidChart editor.
+- This LucidChart extension imports network data from a UVexplorer server and generates a configurable network diagram within the LucidChart editor.

 ## How to Run Locally